bookface/titleBarMenu/README.md

    If using Designer:
       1. promote your QMenuBar to DragableMenu
       2. call TitleBarWindow(false) to disable addTools()
-      3. call addTools(DragableMenu *) with your MenuBar from Designer
+      3. call addTools(DragableMenu *) with your MenuBar created
+         in Designer

 WindowWithImage
-   Here's an example program that shows how to implement the TitleBarWindow.
+   An example program.